 Temptation, Oscar Wilde famously opined, was the only thing he couldn’t resist.
 So it is with many people.
 Unfortunately, temptation can lead to all sorts of bother, as the titular character of Neil Gaiman’s splendid horror fantasy discovers.
 When Coraline stumbles upon a seemingly perfect ‘Other World’ in her new flat she’s tempted to stay there.
 But perfection is just a mirage and upon discovering that her parents have been kidnapped and that she has to free the souls of three dead children, she embarks upon a chilling quest – to celebrate normalcy.

 Acclaimed Japanese author Haruki Murakami has made a virtue out of the disturbing, the strange and the otherworldly.
-His latest work, the three volume 1Q84, is another addictive work where the space between reality and fantasy becomes ever more blurred.
+His most ambitious work, the three-volume 1Q84, is an addictive tale in which the space between reality and fantasy becomes ever more blurred.
 Outlandish cults, expert killers and terrifying leprechauns abound in this bizarre and slightly sinister slice of Murakami abnormality.
 Don’t have nightmares, folks!

 You thought Jonathan Demme’s Oscar-winning adaptation was scary?
 Prepare for the real deal.
-Sociopath Dr Hannibal Lecter is even more terrifying on page – his torturous, playful and gripping mind games (forget Fergie and his attempts) with FBI trainee Clarice Starling a master class in suspense and drama.
+Sociopath Dr Hannibal Lecter is even more terrifying on page – his torturous, playful and gripping mind games with FBI trainee Clarice Starling are a master class in suspense and drama.
 The serial killer Buffalo Bill is no less menacing and it takes a sturdy disposition to emerge from the book unscathed.
 You have been warned.